-Band Main categories of need Α Critical medical/welfare award Downsizing from 3 bedroom or larger social housing property Nominations from supported housing providers with agreed move-on arrangements В Serious medical/welfare award Downsizing from 2 bed social housing property Any homeless duty cases and some cases where homelessness can be prevented Overcrowding in social or private rented housing С Moderate medical/welfare award 'Prevention' or 'Relief' homeless applicants Homeless households not in 'priority need' People sharing facilities with other households or lacking facilities D Applicants whose needs have been assessed as having a higher need but whose application has been given reduced preference.
-Examples include people with no local connection and households with a poor tenancy history (e.g. arrears, current or previous eviction action) E People with no immediate need to move F Applicants registering for schemes where qualification is based on an assessment on care needs (such as 'Extra Care' or 'Very sheltered' housing schemes).
+Band Main categories of need

+А Critical medical/welfare award Downsizing from 3 bedroom c

+Nominations from supported to move-on arrangements

+в Serious medical/welfare aware

+Downsizing from 2 bed social

+Any homeless duty cases and can be prevented

+Overcrowding in social or priv

+с Moderate medical/welfare aw

+'Prevention' or 'Relief' homele

+Homeless households not in '

+People sharing facilities with c

+D Applicants whose needs have need but whose application h Examples include people with with a poor tenancy history (e. action)

+E People with no immediate nee

+F Applicants registering for sche an assessment on care needs housing schemes).